guilhermesmi/algorithms/README.md

 To use it, clone it and:

 1. Import to eclipse
 	* $ gradle eclipse
 And then go to eclipse and import it.

 2. Build it:
 	* $ gradle build

 That will build a jar, running all the tests.
 A few tests are ignored since they take a long time to run (minutes/hours), since they load large graphs and run some algorithms on it.
 You can just remove the @Ignore annotation from Spock.

 I advise you to increase your JVM configuration if you wanna run those tests, by:

-In your gradle file under gradle/bin, change to:
+In your gradle file under gradle/bin, change this line to:
 DEFAULT_JVM_OPTS="-Xmx1024m -Xss100m"

 Credit